MrGallo/classroom-examples/10-classes/README.md

 print(b.name)  # "Sally"
 ```
 Both variables `a` and `b` **point** to the same object.

-## Class vs Object
-- *Object*: A specific instance of a thing. e.g., "Jeff"
-- *Class*: the general thing. e.g., "a person"

 ## Methods
 An example of methods.
 One without arguments, one with.